openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 that mean?
 What do I have to do?
 Let us explore what would need to be done by a human or a piece of software automating this process.
 Don't worry if you don't get all of this; the gist is all you need for now.
-Later parts will expand upon this terminology.
-In fact, after reading the later parts, consider revisiting this part.
+Later articles will expand upon this terminology.
+In fact, after reading the later articles, consider revisiting this part.

 Consider the following diagram of a "mesh" distributed system.
 This mesh could be any type of system such as a mesh of Ziti Routers, or maybe it